sedhossein/clean-code-with-clear-coder/README.md

 - Good code does not need reams of comments to prop it up, or to explain how it works.
 Make sure that every comment adds value to the code.
 The code itself says what and how.
 A comment should explain why — but only if it’s not already clear.

+- Do not remove code by commenting it out.
+It confuses the reader and gets in the way.
+Every day, leave your code a little better than it was.
+Remove redundancy and duplication as you find it.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna